passingbreeze/gitlab-migrator/README.md

     	the GitLab project to migrate
   -max-concurrency int
-    	how many projects to migrate in parallel (default 4) -projects-csv string
+    	how many projects to migrate in parallel (default 4) -migrate-pull-requests
+    	whether pull requests should be migrated (defaults to: false) -projects-csv string
     	specifies the path to a CSV file describing projects to migrate (incompatible with -gitlab-project and -github-project) -rename-master-to-main